 - Rev. A. Robert Hirschfeld, Bishop, The Episcopal Church of New Hampshire

-- Jeremy Hitchcock, founder and board member, Dyn
+- Jeremy Hitchcock, founder, Dyn

 - Sylvia Larsen, former Senate President, New Hampshire State Senate